Explicit harmonic morphisms and $p$-harmonic functions from the complex and quaternionic Grassmannians: Harmonic Morphisms

 When the codomain is the standard Euclidean complex plane a function $\phi:(M,g)\to\cn$ is a harmonic morphism i.e. harmonic and horizontally conformal if and only if $\tau(\phi)=0$ and $\kappa(\phi,\phi)=0$.
 This explains why $\kappa$ is called the conformality operator.

-The following result gives the theory of complex-valued harmonic morphisms a strong geometric flavour.
-It provides a useful tool for the construction of minimal submanifolds of codimention two.
+The following result of Baird and Eells gives the theory of complex-valued harmonic morphisms a strong geometric flavour.
+It provides a useful tool for the construction of minimal submanifolds of codimension two.
 This is our main motivation for studying these maps.

 \begin{theorem}\cite{Bai-Eel} Let $\phi:(M,g)\to (N^2,h)$ be a horizontally conformal map from a Riemannian manifold to a surface.
 Then $\phi$ is harmonic if and only if its fibres are minimal at regular points $\phi$. \end{theorem}